MARCIE RHEE (OWNER AND DIRECTOR)

 Andrea Percy, MS, CCC-SLP, completed her undergraduate degree at the University of Kansas and earned her Master’s degree at the University of Washington in 2010.
 She has experience working in both the public school and private setting with preschool through middle-school aged children.
 During her career, Andrea has evaluated and treated children with a variety of needs including articulation/phonology, receptive and expressive language, Autism/social communication difficulties, stuttering, and communication challenges due to stroke.
 Andrea finds enjoyment creating individualized therapy techniques and materials specific to the needs of each child.
 She is a member of the American Speech Language Hearing Association (ASHA).
 When not at Kids in Motion, Andrea likes exploring southern California with her husband and two children, reading, and visiting family in Kansas and Wyoming.

-Mei Shiotsu, M.A., CF-SLP, earned both her Bachelor’s Degree and Master’s Degree in Speech-Language Pathology from California State University, Long Beach.
+Mei Shiotsu, M.A., CCC-SLP, earned both her Bachelor’s Degree and Master’s Degree in Speech-Language Pathology from California State University, Long Beach.
 Throughout her academic career, she gained pediatric experience in private practice and school settings.
 Mei has completed assessments and implemented individual and group therapy for children with a variety of diagnoses and speech/language disorders including Autism, Down syndrome, phonology and articulation disorders, expressive/receptive language delays, fluency and social skills.
 She has also worked with children and adolescents affected by disability in family camp and church settings.
 Mei loves working with children and their families, and she enjoys creating a fun learning environment for each child.